Skip to content

 • Eco based – Waterbased eco product with minimal VOC (Volatile Organic Compounds) at 0.28%

-• Satin finish with a soft sheen (the acrylic resin we use produces a soft sheen that increases with each coat applied)
+• Satin finish with a soft sheen at 20% (the acrylic resin we use produces a soft sheen that increases with each coat applied)

 • Made with architectural exterior-grade VOC free colour pigments that provide long-lasting UV protection